 Q. How will the funds be spent?

-Purposes Beneficial to the Community – Organizations which normally qualify as charitable include those with the following purposes: "providing public amenities to benefit the community", "establishing safety rescue operations", and "providing facilities for people with special needs".
+Purposes Beneficial to the Community: Organizations which normally qualify as charitable include those with the following purposes: "providing public amenities to benefit the community", "establishing safety rescue operations" and "providing facilities for people with special needs".
 The first could cover such activities as grants for radio equipment and/or courses in schools, youth organizations, or homes for the elderly, or disabled.
 The second may apply to investment in equipment for Amateur Radio Emergency Service groups, who support their local communities and Canadian Red Cross with public service and disaster communications.
-The latter could apply to support for equipment, courses, or development of suitable devices or techniques for the handicapped or disabled.
+The latter could apply to support for equipment, courses or the development of suitable devices or techniques for the handicapped or disabled.

 Q. How does one apply for a grant?